sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 ### Description

 Introduction to Data Visualization provides an overview of business analytics, including the process of business intelligence and dashboard design, principles of data visualization, and effectively communicating data stories.
-The course uses Excel, Tableau and R software.
+The course uses Excel, Tableau and Rstudio.

 This the first course with a comprehensive overview of the fundamental concepts and tools of business analytics to improve decision making and performance.
 This is a hands-on course that is designed to introduce both the principles of data visualization and industry standard data visualization software.
 Students will learn visual representation methods and techniques that increase the understanding of complex data models.
 Emphasis is placed on the identification of patterns, trends and notable differences in various datasets.
 Excel, Tableau and R are used to apply the abovementioned data visualization principles.